glroyal/litebox/README.md

 Adaptive Density is an algorithm that holds either the presentation size or the pixel density constant, and computes the resolution necessary to display an image that fulfills the primary constraint.
 The image may then be downloaded from a server capable of scaling pictures to arbitrary dimensions.

-We define a **SuperHD display** to be any device with a devicePixelRatio > 1, and a **SuperHD rendition** to be any rendition on a SuperHD display in which there is a 1:1 ratio of image pixels to screen pixels.
+We define a `SuperHD display` to be any device with a devicePixelRatio > 1, and a `SuperHD rendition` to be any rendition on a SuperHD display in which there is a 1:1 ratio of image pixels to screen pixels.

-**Constant Size Mode** always scales photos to the presentation size, even if the browser has to upsample the image to fit.
+**Constant Area Mode** scales photos to the presentation size, even if the browser has to upsample the image to fit.
 This mode is used primarily for thumbnails, because upsampling only occurs in the event that the native size of an image is smaller than the presentation size, which is a rare but possible event.

-**Constant Density Mode** always scales photos to the (presentation size * devicePixelRatio).
-It will always render an image in SuperHD on a SuperHD display, but the image dimensions may be smaller than the presentation size.
+**Constant Density Mode** scales photos to the (presentation size * devicePixelRatio).
+It will always render an image in SuperHD on a SuperHD display, but the image area may be smaller than the presentation size.

 ### notes